GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reviews and pair programming provide programmers with something their work would not otherwise have: an audience.
-Sunlight, it is said is a powerful disinfectant.
-An immediate audience of one's peers provides immediate incentives to programmers to keep their code clear and comprehensible, as well as functional.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts